Asymptotic Geometry of the Moduli Space of Rank Two Irregular Higgs Bundles over the Projective Line: Introduction

 This paper is organized as follows.
 In Section 2, we give some definitions relating to irregular Higgs bundles, and describe the Hitchin base and generic Hitchin fibers explicitly.
-In Section 3, we introduce the building blocks, the fiducial solutions and the limiting metric, and construct an approximate solution by gluing these together.
-Note that in our case the zeros of $\mathrm{det}\,\Phi_t$ are moving with $t$, so the gluing regions also depend on $t$.
+In Section 3, we introduce the building blocks, which are the model solutions and the decoupled harmonic metric, and we construct an approximate solution by gluing these together.
+Note that in our case the zeros of $\mathrm{det}\,\varphi_t$ are moving with $t$, so the gluing regions also depend on $t$.
 The decaying rates of the error terms in different regions depend on some local parameters, which are called \emph{local masses} by analogy with those appearing in \cite{foscolo2017gluing}.
 We analyze the linearized Hitchin equation in Section 4, and nonlinear terms in Section 5, then a genuine solution to the Hitchin equation is obtained.
-Finally in Section 6, we prove Theorem \ref{Main_thm}, and analyze the semiflat metrics in detail for the four-dimensional moduli spaces. \paragraph{\bfseries Acknowledgements} The authors would like to thank Laura Fredrickson for helpful discussions, especially for pointing out the completeness issue of the hyperkähler metric when twisted singularities exist.
+Finally in Section 6, we prove Theorem \ref{Main_thm}, and analyze the asymptotics of semiflat metrics for the four-dimensional moduli spaces. \paragraph{\bfseries Acknowledgements} The authors benefited from discussions with Laura Fredrickson on twisted singularities, and with Bin Xu on quadratic differentials.
+We are grateful to Takuro Mochizuki for explaining his recent work and for many insightful discussions.
+We would like to thank Mao Sheng, Song Sun, Alex Waldron, and Ruobing Zhang for discussions and their interests in this work.